tacheshun/tacheshun/README.md

 ⚡ My interests are in the area of distributed systems, cloud-native apps, fault-tolerant architectures and Go programming language, so keep that in mind if you want to get in touch.

-✅ Tech I used in production environment: Go(golang), Python, PHP, Java, PostgreSQL, MySQL, Redis, Elasticsearch, Prometheus, Grafana, Docker, Kubernetes, CloudFoundry, RabbitMQ, REST, gRPC, Google Cloud Platform, Microsoft Azure.

 🔭 I don't really care about programming languages, they are just tools to do the job.
 That being said though, I prefer Go(golang) because I just want to get better at it in the next couple of years.

+✅ Tech I used in production environment: Go(golang), Python, PHP, Java, PostgreSQL, MySQL, Redis, Docker, Kubernetes, RabbitMQ, REST, gRPC,  Elasticsearch, Prometheus, Grafana, Google Cloud Platform, Microsoft Azure.

 💬 If you have an interesting project and you think I can help, you can write me(see contact information below).
+My area of expertise is mostly backend and cloud.

 🤔  More info on my <a href="https://www.linkedin.com/in/mariuscostache/">linkedin page</a>.